 - You had legal custody over the child in question, either as a parent or someone granted legal custody by a court.

 - You had good intentions for your actions, such as taking the child out of an environment you know to be abusive or dangerous.
 For this defense to be valid, you must have acted in such a way to corroborate this story, such as calling child services or the police once the child was safe.

 - There was no malicious intent and simply made a mistake doing something you thought was right and good for the child.

 - That the charge is false, and the child was never abducted.
 In cases of severe parental dispute, it is not uncommon for a parent to make false accusations about the other in an effort to gain full custody.

 Charges of child abduction can destroy your good name and ruin your life.
 The penalties imposed can include hefty fines, prison time, and a felony on your criminal record that will destroy your opportunities for employment.
 Don’t let this happen to you without fighting with everything you’ve got – there is a good chance that our award-winning criminal defense attorneys at Werksman Jackson & Quinn LLP can craft an effective defense strategy – the first step is to meet with us.
-Our team of seasoned criminal trial attorneys has the skills, experience, and talent you want on your side.
+Our team of Los Angeles criminal trial attorneys has the skills, experience, and talent you want on your side.
 Call us today at (213) 688-0460 to schedule a free consultation.

 Recent Case Results

 Attorney Mark Werksman’s 29 year old client was falsely accused of molesting two neighborhood children and was subsequently charged with felony child molestation, with a significant prison sentence hanging over his head should he be convicted.
 Instead, at the preliminary hearing Werksman was able to convince the court to grant his client a complete dismissal of any charges.